- Practice Areas

 States across the nation have confronted the question as to whether or not a wrongful death claim may be pursued in a case where an unborn child is killed due to the negligent acts of another, unsafe product, criminal wrongdoing, or medical malpractice.
-Often, the issue of a wrongful death occurs in one of two scenarios: (1) the mother is unharmed or survives, but the fetus sustains injuries leading to death in utero or at the time of delivery; or (2) the fetus perishes because the mother carrying the child is killed.
-In such situations, the legal question arises as to whether or not there is a valid separate claim for wrongful death of the fetus – apart from any claims regarding the death of, or injuries sustained by, the mother carrying the baby.
+Often, the issue of wrongful death occurs in one of two scenarios: (1) the mother is unharmed or survives, but the fetus sustains injuries leading to death in utero or at the time of delivery; or (2) the fetus perishes because the mother carrying the child is killed.
+In such situations, the legal question arises as to whether or not there is a valid separate claim for the wrongful death of the fetus – apart from any claims regarding the death of, or injuries sustained by, the mother carrying the baby.

 Approximately one-third of the states in the nation have either (1) remained silent on the issue or (2) decided that only persons who pass away after being born can be the subject of a wrongful death lawsuit.
 The other two-thirds of the country – including Georgia – allow a cause of action for the wrongful death of a fetus.
 Most of these states, however, have a requirement that the baby reaches a certain point of development prior to death in order to be the subject of such a claim.